heistp/l4s-tests/README.md

 Using a [real world test setup](#real-world-tests), we ran 5 minute single flow tests from the Czech Republic under two different conditions:
-- upload tests were done to Portland, USA, with a 160ms RTT
+- upload tests were done to Portland, USA, with a 160ms baseline RTT
-- download tests were done from a metro area server, with a 7ms RTT
+- download tests were done from a server within the same ISP, with a 7ms baseline RTT

 ##### Bursty Link Underutilization Test (Portland, 160ms RTT)